 The curriculum is adapted as necessary to meet the social, emotional and educational needs of the pupils.
-We have worked hard to develop our own social skills curriculum which has evolved from a combination of Autism Education Trust (AET) progression framework, the SEAL curriculum and PIVAT objectives.
+We have worked hard to develop our own social skills curriculum which has evolved from a combination of Autism Education Trust (AET) progression framework and PIVAT objectives.
+We are also ensuring that where possible, the learning opportunities offered to our children are geared towards the DFE 'Preparing for Adulthood' agenda.